Connecticut Collections has three main components:

 This is not a competitive process; the application is designed to help us understand your organization, your collections, and your needs so that we can ensure a smooth transition to the system.

-Connecticut Collections is the tool chosen by over 30 museums, historical societies, libraries, archives and special collections, ethnic and community organizations, and municipal collections across Connecticut.
+Connecticut Collections is the collections management system chosen by over 30 museums, historical societies, libraries, archives and special collections, ethnic and community organizations, and municipal collections across Connecticut.
 New organizations join each year, so our community and user base is always growing.
 Our current members are: